sghimi/Atomic-Distance-Mapper-XDATCAR/README.md

-### In progress
-#### Import XDATCAR files and calculate the distance between atoms in 3D space while accounting for periodic boundary conditions
+Imports XDATCAR files and calculates the distance between atoms in 3D space while accounting for periodic boundary conditions